Piratita Morgan

-Raymundo Rodríguez (15 March 1969 – 8 July 2018) was a Mexican luchador or professional wrestler best known under the ring name Piratita Morgan.
-He also worked as an enmascarado, or masked wrestler, under the names Battalion, Payasito Rojo and Coquito Rojo.
-Rodríguez was one of the first wrestlers to compete in the Mini-Estrella ("Mini Star) division in Mexico, a division for both dwarf wrestlers and wrestlers of short stature, often portraying a smaller version of a regular-sized wrestler.
+Raymundo Rodríguez (15 March 1969 – 8 July 2018) was a Mexican professional wrestler best known under the ring name Piratita Morgan.
+He also worked as an masked wrestler, under the names Battalion, Payasito Rojo and Coquito Rojo.
+Rodríguez was one of the first wrestlers to compete in the Mini-Estrella ("Mini Star") division in Mexico, a division for both dwarf wrestlers and wrestlers of short stature, often portraying a smaller version of a regular-sized wrestler.
 Rodríguez performed as a shorter version of Pirata Morgan from the beginning of his career to his death.
 Rodríguez's brother was also a Mini-Estrella, known under the ring name Espantito.
 He is not related to the wrestler known as Piratita Morgan Jr.

-For the majority of his career, Rodríguez worked as a rudo, or heel, portraying one of the bad guys in the ring.
+For the majority of his career, Rodríguez worked as a rudo, portraying one of the bad guys in the ring.
 He had a long-running rivalry with Mascarita Sagrada in which the two competed in several Luchas de Apuestas ("bet matches") throughout the years, each ending with a loss for Rodríguez.
 As a result, he had to have his hair shaved off.
 His most high-profile match was the main event of Triplemanía III-A, the first and only time that the Mini-Estrellas were given the main event spot at a Triplemanía show.
 Throughout his career Rodríguez worked for every major wrestling promotion in Mexico, in addition to working for the World Wrestling Federation and Total Nonstop Action Wrestling in the US, as well as for promotions in Japan and Puerto Rico.

 Professional wrestling career

 Piratita Morgan (1989-1994)

-In 1989 Empresa Mexicana de Lucha Libre (EMLL), Mexico's oldest wrestling promotion, created a new concept, the Mini-Estrella division.
+In 1989 Empresa Mexicana de Lucha Libre (EMLL), Mexico's oldest professional wrestling promotion, created a new concept, the Mini-Estrella division.
 The division was created by Antonio Peña who worked for EMLL, who came up with the idea of using both little people and short wrestlers together and to have the Mini-Estrellas work as smaller versions of popular wrestlers of the time.
 Rodríguez was one of the first wave of Mini-Estrellas that Peña hired, giving him the ring name "Piratita Morgan", patterning him after Pirata Morgan who worked for EMLL.
 Rodríguez, like his larger counterpart Piratita Morgan was a rudo, or heel (those that portray "the bad guy" in wrestling) and would often accompany the regular-sized Pirata Morgan to matches and at times help Pirata Morgan cheat.
 Pirata Morgan wore an eyepatch as part of his wrestling outfit because he had lost an eye early in his career, but Rodríguez wore the eyepatch only during his wrestling appearances in order to mimmick Pirata Morgan.